 We have a very active Parent Teacher Association which arranges social functions and raises a great deal of money which is used for the benefit of all the children.
-In recent years the PTA have contributed towards an all-weather surface around our adventure playground, have purchased a class set of ukuleles, bought new books for our younger readers and, this year, are subsidising music tuition and Forest School lessons across the school.
+In recent years the PTA have contributed towards an all-weather surface around our adventure playground, have purchased a class set of ukuleles, bought new books for our younger readers and continue to subsidise whole class music tuition across the school.
 Annual events include the Christmas and Summer Fairs, a refreshment stall at the London to Brighton Bike Ride, the ever popular 100 club, providing refreshments at sports events and supporting children's discos and Christmas parties.
 They also run books at bed time and movie events.